Is this a Prime Time To acquire Nerdy Inc. (NRDY) stock - The Dwinnex

 Ratios:

-Our goal is to gain a better understanding of NRDY by taking a closer look at its different ratios.
+We take a closer look at NRDY’s different ratios to gain a better understanding of the stock.
 For the most recent quarter (mrq), Quick Ratio is recorded 3.10 and its Current Ratio is at 3.10.
 In the meantime, Its Debt-to-Equity ratio is 0.00 whereas as Long-Term Debt/Eq ratio is at 0.00.

 Upgrades & Downgrades